 Even if you do not have any work experience directly related to your chosen field, it is still important to mention the experience you do have.
 This could include part-time work, work experience programmes or voluntary work.
 Ensure to outline your key responsibilities in those roles and the duration you were employed for.

-If you have completed any relevant training in your chosen field, be sure to mention this on your CV.
+Your CV and portfolio can highlight skills that you have gained through coursework at school or college, or other activities outside of school/college.
+You will be able to demonstrate skills such as leadership, organisation, and teamwork.
+If you have completed any relevant training in your chosen field, be sure to mention this on your CV as well.
 This training could be short courses online or work experience training or any other qualifications/skills for example IT Skills, Driving Licence, First Aid.

 You should include a brief note on your hobbies, interests and any positions of responsibility, even if they are not relevant to your chosen field.
 This section tells your potential employer a little about your personality and makes your application unique to you.
 Ensure it is short and professional, you are still applying for a job!

-Here are a few key pointers for your interview:
+Here are a few key tips for your interview

 Remember to refresh yourself on the job description and person specification, these are the skills and attributes they want to learn more about.
 Focus on these.